 Solar panels may seem like the ultimate energy-efficient home upgrade.
 Solar electric or photovoltaic (PV) panels can be added to your roof to generate electricity for your home.
 It’s a great deal—the sun is just giving this stuff away for free!
 To make the cost worthwhile, however, make sure your region gets enough sunlight by assessing your solar energy potential versus your electricity needs.
 Then look at incentives or financing options available to homeowners before you make your decision.

 *Whenever you’re dealing with air sealing be cautious of air ventilation.

-- Turn down the heat a few degrees
+- Turn down the heat (or turn up the air conditioning) a few degrees.

 - Upgrade appliances to more efficient products when you’re able